stokie-ant/lcdsmartie-spc/README.txt

  - Removed a bunch of unused variables and used proper types
    - this just removes all the compiler warnings

+ - Added an auto scaling function to try to keep the analyzer in view

+ - Added scale bar to watch autoscaling in action

 Buit with codeblocks 32bit and mingw
-Dev-c++ can compile but causes issues with locking code and breaks when optimized visual c++ just doesn't work at all. would need quite a time investment to fix
+Dev-c++ can compile but causes issues with locking code and breaks when optimized visual c++ just doesn't work at all. would need a time investment to fix

 If there is any issues please report them here